-Request #1: Graphic Design/InDesign/Illustrator
+Request #1: Adobe Lead

-Our Graphic Design program coordinator is on 50% pre-retirement reduced load and will retire at the end of fall 2015, our InDesign program coordinator has retired, and our Illustrator program coordinator has retired.
+Our InDesign program coordinator has retired, and our Illustrator program coordinator has retired.
 These programs have been struggling due to lack of coordination, updating, and proper marketing that only a full-time faculty member can provide.
+As the Adobe programs account for a sizeable portion of our overall enrollment, keeping them healthy is vital for the overall health of the department.